Jake Fraley Player Props: Reds vs. Mets

 Mets Pitching Rankings

-- The Mets have the 23rd-ranked team ERA among all MLB pitching staffs (4.82).
+- The Mets have a 4.71 team ERA that ranks 22nd among all league pitching staffs.

-- Verlander (0-1) gets the starting nod for the Mets, his second of the season.
+- Senga (4-1) gets the starting nod for the Mets in his seventh start of the season.
+He's put together a 3.38 ERA in 32 2/3 innings pitched, with 36 strikeouts.

-- His last time out came on Thursday against the Detroit Tigers, when the right-hander went five innings, surrendering two earned runs while allowing five hits.
+- The right-hander's last appearance came on Friday against the Colorado Rockies, when he threw six scoreless innings while giving up two hits.

+- In six games this season, the 30-year-old has put up an ERA of 3.38, with 10.1 strikeouts per nine innings.
+Opponents are hitting .210 against him.

 © 2023 Data Skrive.
 All rights reserved.